What causes gum recession?

 - Piercings in the lip or tongue – Traumatising the gum

-- Orthodontic movement of teeth – Pushing the teeth out of the supporting jawbone
+- Incorrect orthodontic movement of teeth – Pushing the teeth out of the supporting jawbone

 How are gum recessions treated?

-We first start your treatment by addressing the problem which caused the gum recession i.e. treating gum infection, correcting tooth position, correcting wrong brushing techniques etc.
+We start your treatment by addressing the problem/s which caused the gum recession/s i.e. treating gum infection, correcting tooth position, correcting wrong brushing techniques etc.

 What are the benefits of treating gum recessions?